 - Maximum flash sync speed in flash photography is limited to 1/159.8 sec. regardless of shutter mode.

 - Dark lenses may prevent correct display simulation.

-- Safety shift in M mode adjusts the aperture value as needed in high-frequency anti-flicker shooting.
+- Safety shift in mode adjusts the aperture value as needed in HF anti-flicker shooting.